Jailbreaking iPhones: What You’ve Always Wanted to Know

 You won't be a criminal if you jailbreak your iPhone—but your data could be exposed to one (or more).

 The term “jailbreaking” has been around since iPhones were first introduced in 2007.
 If you’re like many smartphone users, you’ve heard the phrase but never knew what it meant.
-Read on to learn what jailbreaking actually is, and whether it’s something you should—or shouldn’t—be doing.
+Read on to learn what jailbreaking actually is, and whether it’s something you should—or shouldn’t—be doing and what it means for your iPhone security.

 What is jailbreaking?